soeweiyan-phyo/16-fast-react-pizza/README.md

 7. [Contributing](#contributing)

 ## Introduction
-The "16 Fast React Pizza" project is a web application built using React and Vite.
+The "Fast React Pizza" learning project is a web application built using React and Vite.
 It provides a seamless experience for ordering pizzas online.
 The application is designed to be fast, responsive, and user-friendly.

 ## Features
 ### Fake User Authentication